null-event/mcp-in-the-middle/README.md

 ## Disclaimer

-This tool is intended solely for authorized security testing, CTF competitions, and research into MCP supply chain risks.
+This tool is intended solely for authorized security testing and research into MCP supply chain risks.
 Do not use it against systems you do not have explicit permission to test.